 We’re seeking a strategic thinker & problem solver who is results-focused, highly-driven, possesses outstanding interpersonal communication skills, and is organized and meticulous.
 You should possess:

 - A passion for protecting Colorado’s land, air, water, and people through citizen action;

-- Experience communicating with racially, ethnically, and/or geographically diverse communities;
+- Experience creating messaging or organizing racially, politically, ethnically, and/or geographically diverse communities;

 - Demonstrated ability and willingness to work independently;

 - Excellent organization and time management skills, the ability to deliver products on tight deadlines, and ability to maintain grace under pressure;

 - Professionalism to act as a representative of Conservation Colorado in myriad situations and circumstances; and